stevestonenm/stevestone-pwp/README.md

 I totally recommend FontAwesome for iconography, and Google Fonts for custom typography.

 Overall - very nice work.
 Your HTML looks great too.
 Your Milestone 2a passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You are clear to begin development on your PWP.
 You'll want to build your PWP page in the following location: `public_html/index.php`, and the next Milestone will be a mid-development checkin.

+## PWP Milestone 3 Feedback
+Nice work on your PWP - you've done a great job creating an attractive, informative site that is built according to spec and best practices.
+Your code is looking great, nice work.

+Your contact form appears to be working a-ok - check your email and see if you received my test message.

+I see a lot of potential for this project going forward.
+Perhaps a blogging CMS like WordPress would be an avenue to explore going forward with a project like this.

+Your Milestone 3 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)

+Your overall grade across all of your PWP Milestones is 37/40 points (92.5%).

+- Milestone 1 - 20%: Tier IV 40(0.2) = 8
+- Milestone 2a - 20%: Tier III 30(0.2) = 6
+- Milestone 2b - 10%: Tier III 30(0.1) = 3
+- Milestone 3 - 50%: Tier IV 40(0.5) = 20

+### Edits &amp; Suggestions
+- To be on the safe side, I would make sure to load your custom CSS AFTER your Google Font link.
+It seems to be working fine for me here, but could potentially have reference issues.
+- Best to open links to other sites in a new tab by using the `target="_blank"` attribute on your links.
+- We didn't discuss favicons in class (ran out of time), but check out this handy tool that generates a suite of icons for different devices: https://realfavicongenerator.net/